NativeScript/docs-v8/nativescript-core/Application.md

 ## Android

-The application module provides a number of Android specific properties to access the Android app which exposes things such as the main activity for the application, the currently active activity, a method to register a broadcast receiver and other Android specific property and methods, as we will see below.
+For android, you can access the main activity for the application, currently active activity, a method to register a broadcast receiver and other Android-specific properties and methods, as we will see below.

 ## Android Properties

 ### android

-The property gives you the Nativescript wrapper, the AndroidApplication object, around the native android application instance.
+The property gives you the Nativescript wrapper, the AndroidApplication object, around the native android native application instance.
 /// flavor javascript

 ```javascript